Search

 Kristen Skiera

-The 2022 season saw graduate student Sarah Lubnow break the program record for assists, as she finished her career with 73 and departed Tech after her best statistical season where she scored 46 goals and 63 points to rank fifth all-time in points scored in program history.
+The 2022 season saw graduate student Sarah Lubnow break the program record for assists, as she finished her career with 73 and departed Tech after her best statistical season, in which she scored 46 goals and 63 points to rank fifth all-time in points scored in program history.

 Skiera successfully guided Army’s transition from a club team to a varsity sport in 2015 and led the team to four consecutive winning seasons.
 Competing in the Patriot League, the Black Knights compiled a 46-40 record at the varsity level under her leadership.
 She also helped the squad turn in four consecutive seasons with a winning record at home, posting a 19-6 mark at Michie Stadium from 2018-21.
 Skiera has developed 12 All-Patriot League performers, as well as the program’s first-ever Patriot League Rookie of the Year, Caroline Raymond.